Admissions & entrance examinations during the Coronavirus pandemic

 Whether it’s the 7+, 11+ or the all important 13 Plus Common Entrance exams that your child has been working towards, here is some key information about how schools are handling admissions and entrance examinations during the Coronavirus pandemic.

 Visiting independent schools

-- Many schools stopped visits to the school for prospective parents long before the government announced school closures due to coronavirus.
+- Many schools stopped visits to the school for prospective parents long before the government announced the first school closures due to coronavirus.
 For example, Cumnor House School in Sussex gave clear and helpful guidance to their parents that they had decided to increase precautions within the school and were not allowing prospective parents to visit.

 - Virtual tours – most independent schools have been offering virtual tours during the Autumn term.
 Open days have also been held virtually.
 St Paul’s Girls’ School virtual 11plus open days became quickly fully booked.
 Good registrars will be able to talk you through what to expect.

 - If you’re struggling to get an idea of what a school is really like, our school reviews written by expert education consultants might help.

 - Registrars are still available as usual for all admissions queries.
 Their main contact numbers may have changed, or you may need to email in the first instance, but it is business as usual.
 If you are concerned about an application you have made recently or were planning to make to the school, contact the Registrar and discuss your concerns directly.
 Transparency and clarity is always sought by admissions teams so they will appreciate you laying your cards on the table.

 - Keep an eye out for updates from the schools you have registered with so you are aware of any changes in dates or process.

 - Don’t forget bursaries.
 There are ever increasing numbers of bursaries from private schools each year.
 Do not hesitate to contact the school you are considering to hear about what they might be able to offer your family.